mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 ## Registering and Unregistering ##

-By default, factories and services are registered with XPCOM automatically when they are created, and unregistered automatically when the module that created them is unloaded.
+By default, factories and services are registered with XPCOM automatically when they are created, and unregistered automatically when the add-on that created them is unloaded.

 You can override this behavior using the `register` and `unregister`